Max Strus NBA Playoffs Player Props: Heat vs. Celtics

 Max Strus Insights vs. the Celtics

-- Strus' opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.
+- He's attempted 7.0 threes per game, or 19.7% of his team's shots from beyond the arc this season.

-- The Celtics are the fourth-best defensive squad in the league, giving up 111.4 points per game.
+- The Celtics are the fourth-best defensive team in the NBA, giving up 111.4 points per game.

-- On the boards, the Celtics have conceded 44 rebounds per game, which puts them 18th in the league.
+- The Celtics are the 18th-ranked squad in the league, allowing 44 rebounds per contest.

-- The Celtics concede 23.1 assists per contest, second-ranked in the NBA.
+- In terms of assists, the Celtics have conceded 23.1 per contest, second in the league.

-- Looking at 3-pointers, the Celtics have allowed 11.6 makes per contest, fifth in the NBA.
+- Allowing 11.6 made 3-pointers per game, the Celtics are the fifth-ranked team in the league.

 Max Strus vs. the Celtics